June Chadwick

 June Chadwick (born 30 November 1951, Warwickshire) is an English film and television actress.
 Her best-known television roles are as Lydia in the science fiction TV series V: The Series, and as Lt.
 Joanna Parisi on the third season of the series Riptide.
+She also played Pamela Drake in Murder, She Wrote series 6, episode 1: "Appointment in Athens".

-Her best-known film credit is as Jeanine Pettibone in This Is Spinal Tap (1984).
+Her best-known film credit is as Jeanine Pettibone in This Is Spinal Tap (1984) and its sequel, Spinal Tap II: The End Continues (2025).